Making the interior journey into authenticity and wholeness is not easy. But could we also be making it even more difficult than it has to be?

 Maybe you shouted at your child, and you see that reaction in his face.
 You see that look of fright and maybe the tears well up in his eyes.
 And in that moment, you know, that you have failed your promise, right?
 You have failed yourself.
 You failed to keep the promise you made to yourself.
 Do you feel shame?

 Do you feel disappointment in yourself?
 It would be natural for you to feel that way.
-I mean, we all do, right? – when we feel to keep a promise to ourselves.
+I mean, we all do, right? – when we fail to keep a promise to ourselves.
 But then pay attention to the way that you address yourself after that point.
 Once you recognize that you have failed, what tone of voice do you speak to yourself in?
 Maybe it's just in your head, right?

 You may not actually say it out – but is there disdain?
 Is there contempt?
 Do you say things like: “Why are you so stupid” or “Look at you, you can never do anything right”?
 So, the voice in my head usually says something like; Ann, look at what you've done.
 Look at the mess you've made again.
 And another one that I tend to say to myself is “why is it that this is still happening?”